yue-wang-biomath/MetaTX/README.md

 ## 1. Quick Start with MetaTX

-To install MetaTX from Github, please use the following codes,
+To install MetaTX from Github, please use the following codes.

 ```{r introduction}
 if (!requireNamespace("BiocManager", quietly = TRUE))